zplayads/Help-Center-for-Promotion/guides.md

 ![001](adimgscn/001en.png)

 ##### 2.2 There are two parts in this page.
-The first part is Application Information, which is required.
-And the second part is Elements for Making Playable Material, which is selected.
+The first part is "Application Information", which is required.
+And the second part is "Elements for Making Playable Material", which is selected.

 Application Information (required):